vZome/vzome/docs/online.md

 title: vZome Online Web Applications
 image: https://user-images.githubusercontent.com/1584024/211131345-202c81ed-3972-4daf-a8f3-3a789a670e2d.png
 description:
-  There are several variants of vZome Online, a port of desktop vZome technology to the web.
+  There are several variants and derivatives of vZome Online, a port of desktop vZome technology to the web.
 published: true
 ---